the humphrey family web site

 Just spent the weekend at The Compassionate Friends Gathering at Sedgebrook Hall, Northampton.
 Chance to meet people we have met on our journey and to talk to others who are more recently bereaved.

-On the way home from there we called into to see Chloe, Nick and Isabelle and exchange Christmas presents.
+On the way home from there we called in to see Chloe, Nick and Isabelle and exchange Christmas presents.

 24th May 2024

 I will have to try and fill in the gap between this post and the last one sometime soon, but in the meantime I am going to add what happened after Our Trip To The USA 2024.
-On the 4th May we went to Harry’s Old Place for a meal, on the 14th Janet sent me a message saying that on the 13th it had caught fire and out of business.
+On the 4th May we went to Harry’s Old Place for a meal, on the 14th Janet sent me a message saying that on the 13th it had caught fire and was closed for now.

 As I said in the blog we ordered a home delivery of groceries.
-The estimated time of arrival home was 5pm so we looked at a slot after 6pm to allow time for delays, the earliest one we could get was 9pm-10pm so we booked it even though we would like to have been in bed by then.
-It arrived and we were nearly finished putting it all away when there was a knock on the door, this was about 9.45pm so we both thought it might be the delivery driver saying that something was missing.
+The estimated time of arrival home was 5pm so we looked to book a slot after 6pm to allow time for delays, the earliest one we could get was 9pm-10pm so we booked it even though we would have liked to have been in bed by then.
+The delivery arrived as planned and we were nearly finished putting it all away when there was a knock on the door, this was about 9.45pm so we both thought it might be the delivery driver saying that something was missing.
 It wasn’t, it was a friend who we hadn’t seen for a while, so we invited him for a cup of tea.
 Because we didn’t put it on our home page of FB that we would be away he didn’t know.
 Anyway the reason for the visit was to tell us that another friend of ours was in hospital in quite a bad way and he thought he should tell us.

 I will try and get back to fill in some of what has happened in the past year.